jan-molak/data-grid/README.md

 ### Where are the tests?

 I'm glad that you asked!
-They're here: [test/unit/services](test/unit/services).
+They're here: [test/unit](test/unit).
+I've also defined a couple of custom Jasmine matchers, which you can find under [test/lib](test/lib).

 ## Running App Locally